Comprendre la législation des drones en France en 2025

 Distance limitation systems

-Drones must be equipped with systems to limit the flight distance to a maximum of 500 meters or the range of the radio signal if it is less.
-This helps reduce the risk of loss of control.
+UAVs must be equipped with systems to limit flight distance to a maximum of 500 meters, or to the range of the radio signal, whichever is less.
+This reduces the risk of loss of control.

 Environmental and safety implications

-Drones must not disturb the fauna and flora , nor cause noise or visual nuisance .
+Drones must not disturb flora and faunaor cause noise or visual nuisance.
 It is essential to fly responsibly to minimize environmental impact.

 Safety of people and property

-Safety is a priority in drone regulation.
-It is prohibited to fly over crowds, transport dangerous materials, or fly under the influence of alcohol or drugs.
-These restrictions aim to minimize the risk of accidents and protect people and infrastructure.
+Visit security is a priority in drone regulation.
+It is forbidden to fly over crowds, carry hazardous materials, or fly under the influence of alcohol or drugs.
+These restrictions are designed to minimize the risk of accidents and protect people and infrastructure.

 Fines and prison sentences

-Failure to comply with the regulations can result in fines and imprisonment .
-For example, the illegal capture of images in sensitive areas can be punished by a fine of 75,000 euros and a prison sentence of one year.
-It is therefore crucial to know and respect the rules in force to avoid such sanctions.
+Failure to comply with regulations may result in fines fines and prison sentences.
+For example, illegally capturing images in sensitive areas can result in a fine of 75,000 euros and a one-year prison sentence.
+So it's crucial to know and respect the rules in force to avoid such penalties.

-Common violations include flying over prohibited areas such as nuclear power plants, military bases, and airports.
-Other frequent infractions concern failure to respect minimum distances from people and private property.
+Common violations include flying over prohibited areas such as nuclear power plants, military bases and airports.
+Other common violations include failing to maintain minimum distances from people and private property.

 Resources and tools for drone pilots